 Punta Gorda is a relatively affluent retirement community with a service economy based almost exclusively on tourism and meeting the needs of local residents.
-This lack of balance in the local economy exposes the city to greater risks than more diverse economies, which are better able to withstand an economic downturn, natural disaster or other economic disruption.
-The tourism economy is expanding with Allegiant Air's hub at Porta Gunda Airport and the coming Sunseeker Resort, but Hurricane Charley in 2004 and the red tide bloom last summer revealed the area's vulnerability to external forces.
+That focus can be both an advantage, but the lack of balance exposes the city to greater risks than more diverse economies, which are better able to withstand an economic downturn, natural disaster or other economic disruption.